What is family mediation?

 Public funding is available to some clients, making family mediation free of charge or partially funded.
 In your first meeting we will carry out a means test to see whether or not you are eligible for funding.
 Centre for Resolution don’t have a legal aid contract and therefore can only accept cases that aren’t funded by legal aid.

-Click here to find out more about the costs of our family mediation service in and around Worcester.
+If you are interested, you can find out more about the costs of our family mediation service in and around Worcestershire.